Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Thin fibers

 \subsection{Finite element discretization}

 The discretization of Problem \ref{pb:pb6} for thin fibers follows the steps of Section \ref{subsec:FEDiscretization}, on the domains $\Omega$ and $\Gamma$ (the fiber's one-dimensional core).
 Consider two independent discretizations for these domains; the family $\mathcal{T}_h(\Omega)$ of regular meshes in $\Omega$, and a family $\mathcal{T}_h(\Gamma)$ of regular meshes in $\Gamma$.
-We assume no geometrical error is committed when meshing.
-We consider two independent finite element discretizations $V_h\subset V,\ W_h\subset W_\Gamma$.
+We assume no geometrical error is committed when meshing and consider two independent finite element discretizations $V_h\subset V,\ W_h\subset W_\Gamma$, and let $Q_h = W_h$.

-Similarly to the three-dimensional case, the duality paring between $Q_\Gamma$ and $W_\Gamma$ can be represented using the $L^2$ scalar product in $\Gamma$:

-Thus we discretize the duality pairing as the $L^2$ product, and consider $Q_h = W_h$.
-To handle the restriction of functions from $V_h$ to $W_h$, we introduce the $L^2$ projection: